raku-community-modules/DBIish/README.md

 The Raku Pod in the [doc:DBIish](doc:DBIish) module and examples in the [examples](https://github.com/raku-community-modules/DBIish/tree/master/examples) directory.

-This README and the documention of the DBIish and the DBDish modules are in the Pod6 format.
+This README and the documentation of the DBIish and the DBDish modules are in the Pod6 format.
 It can be extracted by running

     rakudo --doc <filename>